luziyi23/p2KVS/code/README.md

 Before performing the read and scan tests, you need to load a certain number of datasets through the write test.
 Each YCSB test are often done in two steps by running the trace that loads the dataset and the trace that actually executes workloads.

-The number of instances in p2KVS and the KV size can be set at compile time.
+The number of instances (INSTNUM) in p2KVS and the size of dataset (DATANUM) can be set at compile time.
+The environment variable DATANUM represents the size of the data set, the number of records that will be written in the write test.
+In read and scan tests, the amount of data to be read (READNUM) need to be specified.

 ## microbenchmark
 1. Complie p2KVS prototype test program in the default settings.